 How to Keep Your Rat Cage Smelling Lovely

 When I first started keeping rats, I was overwhelmed by the amount of cleaning (I thought) they required to keep their home and mine smelling fresh.
 There are certain things you must do daily, but with a proper setup, they don't need to take more than 5 minutes.
-You should only need pull everything out for a wash once every seven to ten days, depending on the number of rats you keep and their cage size.
+You should only need to pull everything out for a wash once every seven to ten days, depending on the number of rats you keep and their cage size.

 DIY Wipe Recipe

-- Start with a Rubbermaid-style container large enough to hold a roll of paper towels
+- Start with a Rubbermaid-style container large enough to hold a roll of paper towels.

-- Add a roll of heavy-duty paper towels (the cheap ones fall apart, don't use them)
+- Add a roll of heavy-duty paper towels (the cheap ones fall apart; don't use them).